-Decisions about central transfers are the results of an opaque but regular negotiation process.
-Every year, individual provinces begin this process by submitting to the central government their budget plans, which include revenue and expenditure forecasts.
+Decisions about central transfers result from an opaque but regular negotiation process.
+Every year, individual provinces begin this process by submitting their budget plans to the central government, which include revenue and expenditure forecasts.
 The central government negotiates these numbers with each province until an agreement is reached, at which point the provinces’ numbers are integrated into a national budget to be rubber-stamped by the VNA.
-Some other components e.g. the sharing rates for shared revenues are fixed for cycles of every three to five years to make provincial revenues more predictable.
-Not coincidentally, these “budget stability periods” begin only after election year, and extends until just before the next election.
-This means that regime leaders has two opportunities to influence central transfers to individual provinces: one right after each election when they negotiate fixed components of the budget, and one every year after when they allocate other flexible types of transfers.
-Different considerations may motivate central transfers adjustments, one of which could be new information from election results.
+Some other components, such as the sharing rates for shared revenues, are fixed for cycles of every three to five years to make provincial revenues more predictable.
+Not coincidentally, these “budget-stability periods” begin only after an election year and extend until just before the next election.
+This means that regime leaders have two opportunities to influence central transfers to individual provinces: one right after each election (when they negotiate fixed components of the budget) and one every year after (when they allocate other flexible types of transfers).
+Different considerations may motivate central transfer adjustments, one of which could be new information from election results.
 Two of the hypotheses about post-election responses to localized defeats in Figure 1 predict diametrically opposite adjustments to central transfers by the CPV.
 Specifically, if the regime intends to use VNA elections to measure the distribution of regime popularity, it will see central candidate defeats as indicators for provinces with faltering public support.
 The appropriate reaction to this information would be to give the public some concession, which would require an increase in central transfers to those provinces.
 By increasing central transfers, the party enables the provinces to invest in public goods, which is a straightforward way to bolster regime support.

-On the other hand, if the CPV uses elections to evaluate province-level officials, the defeats will reveal the identity of executives who are too incompetent or too independent.
-The CPV should then punish the officials in question.
-However, because explicit methods of punishment, such as firing, demotion, or withholding promotion require several institutional hurdles and also broadcast negative signals about the regime’s internal unity, the CPV rarely uses them except for serious transgressions.
+However, if the CPV uses elections to evaluate province-level officials, the defeats will reveal the identity of executives who are too incompetent or too independent.
+In this case, the CPV should punish the officials in question.
+However, because explicit methods of punishment like firing, demotion, or withholding promotion require several institutional hurdles and broadcast negative signals about the regime’s internal unity, the CPV rarely uses them, except for serious transgressions.
 Instead, it can carry out more subtle but targeted punishments of local officials with a decrease in central transfers.
-Like in many other authoritarian regimes, in Vietnam corruption opportunity serves as a form of compensation for lower-level officials (Darden 2008).
-Cutting central transfers reduces the scope for corruption and thus directly affects their income.
-In addition, it also limits these officials’ power by reducing their ability to distribute rent further downwards.
+As with many other authoritarian regimes, in Vietnam corruption opportunity serves as a form of compensation for lower-level officials (Darden 2008).
+Cutting central transfers reduces the scope for corruption by directly affecting their income.
+In addition, it also limits these officials’ power by reducing their ability to distribute rent further downward.